-We have curated a list of apps that kids and teens are using now and are sharing risks associated with them.
-As always, please remind your child not to share any personal information with anyone online, even if they think they know them.
+We have curated a list of apps that kids and teens are using now and are sharing the risks associated with them.
+As always, please remind your child not to share personal information with anyone online, even if they think they know them.

-A new app popular with kids that lets users create and share short videos.
-The app has “very limited privacy controls” and users can easily be exposed to cyberbullying and explicit content.
-Tik Tok has just updated their app so that users under 16 cannot receive or send private messages.
+A popular app that is very trendy with the newest generations and lets users create and share short videos.
+The app has “minimal privacy controls,” and users can be exposed to cyberbullying and explicit content.
+To improve children’s safety, TikTok has updated its app so that users under 16 cannot receive or send private messages.
 This can obviously be avoided, though, if users falsify their age.

 - It can make sexting seem OK.
-The seemingly risk-free messaging might encourage underage users to share inappropriate images with their “friends”.
+The seemingly risk-free messaging might encourage underage users to share inappropriate images with their “friends.”

 - There’s a lot of questionable content curated by Snapchat.
-Snapchat’s Discover feature offers articles, videos, and quizzes from magazine publishers, TV networks, and online sources mostly about pop culture, celebrities, and relationships.
+Snapchat’s Discover feature offers articles, videos, and quizzes from magazine publishers, TV networks, and online sources, mostly about pop culture, celebrities, and relationships.
 Content can contain sexual nature and violence.

 Secret Photo Albums

 Best Secret Folder: Specifically meant to hide photos and videos.
-According to app store descriptions, it features password protection, decoy videos and alarm settings, making it difficult for parents to access.
+According to app store descriptions, it features password protection, decoy videos, and alarm settings, making it difficult for parents to access.